-- Mother treated violently: tour mother or stepmother was pushed, grabbed, slapped, had something thrown at her, kicked, bitten, hit with a fist, hit with something hard, repeatedly hit for over at least a few minutes, or ever threatened or hurt by a knife or gun by your father (or stepfather) or mother's boyfriend. - Household substance abuse: a household member was a problem drinker or alcoholic or a household member used street drugs. - Mental illness in household: a household member was depressed or mentally ill or a household member attempted suicide. - Parental separation or divorce: your parents were ever separated or divorced. - Criminal household member: a household member went to prison.
+- Mother treated violently: tour mother or stepmother was pushed, grabbed, slapped, had (or stepfather) or mother's boyfriend. - household member used street drugs. - Mental illness in household: a household member was depressed or mentally ill or a household member attempted suicide. - Parental separation or divorce: your parents were ever separated or divorced. - Criminal household member: a household member went to prison.